 Admission to the Division for Priestly Formation of St. John Vianney Theological Seminary is limited to qualified men who have been admitted into a program of priestly formation.
 Each candidate for admission must be sponsored by his Ordinary or Religious Superior and then approved by the Rector of the Seminary.
 Admission thus has two stages: first, to be admitted as a seminarian for a certain diocese or religious community, and second, to be admitted to St. John Vianney for studies and formation.

 St. John Vianney Theological Seminary is authorized by the United States Department of Homeland Security to enroll international seminarians in its program of priestly formation.

 An international student whose native language is not English must submit results of a recent TOEFL examination.
 Permission to participate in pre-theology or theology courses is based on the results of the language proficiency assessment (TOEFL) and the recommendation of the Cycle Director and the Academic Dean.

 St. John Vianney Theological Seminary forms men for the Catholic priesthood and for service to the Archdiocese of Denver as well as the Universal Church.
-Applicants interested in applying for admission to the seminary should contact Father Scott Traynor, Rector of the Seminary, at the following address:
+Applicants interested in applying for admission to the seminary should contact Father Daniel Leonard, Rector of the Seminary, at the following address:

 St. John Vianney Theological Seminary